 - Good battery life;

-- Increased precision thanks to its 6-axis gyro;
+- Increased precision due to its 6-axis gyro;

 - Can perform intricate stunts;

-- Doesn’t need a platform in order to take off;
+- Doesn’t need a platform to take off;

 - Intuitive controller.